Nine Who Dared

 Current project: I’ll be going to Amsterdam, where I’m presenting Bahu-Beti-Biwi in an intercultural residency, working with women of Indian origin who are dealing with issues of identity.
 I will also be taking my work to a dance festival in New Delhi.

-Advice: Don’t hide your light to make people happy.
+: Don’t hide your light to make people happy.
 In general, I feel that women have this instinct to blend in or to harmonize.
 Sometimes, it prevents their voices from being heard.
 Stay true to your center.

 • Choreographer and filmmaker; founder, Ad Hoc Ballet; dancer with Doug Elkins & Friends

 •Known for her comedic ability, is active in the queer community

 Deborah Lohse at Jacob’s Pillow.
 (Photo: Rose Eichenbaum)

 Comedy and tragedy are not as separate as one would think.
 You can’t have one without the other.
 In performance, I don’t approach them differently—each is a genuine experience and it is only in each audience member’s perspective if the scale tips towards comedy or tragedy.
 Also, my dad is a goofball, so I learned from a pro that when you are 5′ 10″ at age 12, it’s alright to laugh at yourself.
 Ballet was my saving grace, although there are times when I still move like a baby giraffe.

 After I came out, my work became more intimate.
 It was more about love, generosity—it suddenly had this lightness to it.
 As I became less concerned with the critics and what I thought I should be making, I reached my truth point, and so my work as a performer, choreographer, teacher, and filmmaker is more honest now, because I’ve become more honest in the way I live my own life.
 I’ve been told that when I teach, I get students turned on to the potential of being themselves.
 It is a really beautiful and fulfilling place to live and create from.